aut0poietic/ia-wc-pipleline/README.md

  [webpack-stupid-wc](https://github.com/aut0poietic/ia-wc-pipleline/tree/master/webpack-stupid-wc) is my first attempt at creating a single file, fully enclosed
  Web Component based on LitElement.
 It works, but that's about all I can say for it.

+### A minimal, native Web Component with Webpack
+ [webpack-simple-wc](https://github.com/aut0poietic/ia-wc-pipleline/tree/master/webpack-simple-wc) is a reduced attempt at creating a single file, fully enclosed Web Component using native JavaScript.
+It demonstrates that Webpack is probably not the way forward.